Overseas Highway, mile by mile

 84.2 – Theater of the Sea, established in 1946, it’s the second oldest marine mammal attraction in the world.
 Its salt water lagoon was originally a quarry for Flagler’s Overseas Railway.
 Offers live dolphin shows, exhibits, a private swimming area and various ways to interact with dolphin, sea lions or rays for additional charges.

-84 — Whale Harbor Bridge spans a waterway that connects the ocean and Florida Bay at Whale Harbor.
+84 — Whale Harbor Bridge spans a waterway connecting the ocean to Florida Bay.
 Oceanside, there is a long sandbar that emerges at low tide, a magnet for recreational boaters and swimmers.
-On summer weekends, you’ll see the boats lined up at anchor.
+(Stay off the protected ocean seagrasses southwest of the inlet or face stiff fines.)